aws-solutions/media-services-application-mapper/INSTALL.md

 ## Start the MSAM UI

-**Wait about 5-10 minutes for the first data gathering of the services to complete.
+**Wait about 5-10 minutes for the first data gathering of the services and connection mapping to complete.
 This is needed only the first time after creation of the MSAM instance.**

 Continue to the [Usage](USAGE.md) guide to start using the tool.